MB3hel/PennSim_Package/README.md

 - Download the latest [Java 8 JRE](https://adoptopenjdk.net/releases.html) pacakge (not installer) for macOS.
 - Unzip it and place the resulting folder in the build direcotry called jre
-- Run package.sh in a terminal.
+- Run package.sh in a terminal opened in the apple_package dir.
 Zip the resulting `.app` in the build directory along with the docs folder.